Chief Executive Officer

 Victim Service Quality Assurance Director

 Nicole joined the team in September of 2018 after being a GSCA executive board member for 5 years.
 She came to GSCA after 22 years with the Manchester NH Police Department where she retired as the Detective Lieutenant supervising the Juvenile and Domestic and Sexual Violence units of the investigative division.
 Nicole has extensive experience in the investigations of child homicides, human trafficking, domestic violence, sexual assault and all the various forms of child abuse and exploitation.
 In her current role, Nicole’s duties include ensuring that CAC’s not only meet the service delivery standards of the National Children’s Alliance but also that the service array offered is ever expanding to meet the complex needs of the children and families we serve.
-Nicole has a bachelor’s degree in criminal justice from the University of Massachusetts at Lowell and is currently pursuing a master’s degree in criminal justice from Southern NH University
+Nicole has a bachelor’s degree in criminal justice from the University of Massachusetts at Lowell and a master’s degree in criminal justice from Southern NH University

 Director of Education & Outreach